 The first proper road built by Rama 4 in 1861, because the foreign diplomat complained that no roads for them to ride their carriages.
 A major road, the main street of Bangkok till early of the twenty century.
 Long of 8.5km from Wat Pho to Bang Tho Laem district.
 Many historic buildings and neighborhoods which are under threat by the MRT (opening 2019) that will bring a significant change we can already feel by galleries, bars, restaurants, flourishing in the area.

 The total distance of Walking Street Chinatown Bangkok is around 2 km.
 My itinerary is around 3 km.
 Take your time, many things going here and there.
-I like to start from Hua Lamphong MRT station to the Wat Traimit, pass the Chinese gate, a short walk and I am at Tien Fa Foundation, a Shrine dedicated to Kuan Yin Goddess of Mercy.
+I like to start from Hua Lamphong MRT station to the Wat Traimit, pass the Chinese gate, a short walk and I am at Tien Fa Foundation, a Shrine dedicated to Kuan Yin Buddhist goddess of mercy, compassion kindness and love.
 Founded in 1902, it’s the oldest charitable society in Bangkok, the organization provides free medical care to the poor and the homeless.
 The statue is the highlight of the temple, is believed to be around 800 years old, and was carved out from a single piece of teak in China.
-Continue on Yaowarat road, after the Yaowa Phanit road, take the first small soi on the left, few more stride and welcome to the hubbub of Sampeng.
+I continue on Yaowarat road, after the Yaowa Phanit road, take the first small soi on the left, few more stride and welcome to the hubbub of Sampeng.
 Shoulder to shoulder, scooters loaded with cardboard, cars, buyer carrying huge plastic bags, routine for locals people.
 At Mangkon road intersection is Bangkok Bank Building, one of the oldest commercial buildings, and right across the historic Tang To Kang Gold shop. a 7-floor building.
 Built-in 1880 was designed by a Dutch architect, and at that time was the tallest building in the area.

 Phahurat Little India